thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 VALUES (1, 'Oscar', 'Best Achievement in Music Written for Motion Pictures, Original Song');
 ```

-Here's an example of a movie entity's unique identifier being stored as the `id` primary key in the `movies` table.
+Here's the above movie entity's unique identifier being stored as the `id` primary key in the `movies` table.

 ```text
  id | title  | duration | rating |   genre   | is_3d |      released_at       | score